m1kee/web-frameworks-comparison/README.md

 - **flask** (```pip install Flask```)
 - **django** (```pip install django```)
 - **docker** (docker desktop in this case because we are running on windows) (https://www.docker.com/products/docker-desktop/)
+- for dockerized apps we need to create a web_framework network to share among all containers

 ## Popularity